zendesk/sell-rollbar_logback/README.md

 <pre>
 This software is licensed under the Apache 2 license, quoted below.

-Copyright 2014 Rafael Muñoz Vega
+Copyright 2014 Rafael Muï¿½oz Vega

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of